thousandeyes/appd-integration-reference/snapshot-integration/readme.md

 }
 ```

-### Save HTTP Request
+### Save the HTTP Request

 [httprequest-save.png]

-### Setup Alert Policy to Trigger HTTP Request
+### Set up an Alert Policy to Trigger the HTTP Request

-See [thousandeyes-snapshot-template.json](thousandeyes-snapshot-template.json) as an example of referencing the HTTP Request Template from an Alert Policy.
+See [thousandeyes-snapshot-template.json](thousandeyes-snapshot-template.json) as an example of referencing the HTTP request template from an alert policy.

 ```
 {